marxin/texi2rst-generated/sphinx/gccint/passes-and-files-of-the-compiler/tree-ssa-passes.rst

   statements in its ``then`` and ``else`` arms.
 Lexical binding information for each statement will be found in ``TREE_BLOCK`` rather than being inferred from its position under a ``BIND_EXPR``.
-This pass is found in gimple-low.c and is described by ``pass_lower_cf``.
+This pass is found in :samp:`gimple-low.c` and is described by ``pass_lower_cf``.

 * Lower exception handling control flow